micro/go-micro/README.md

 ### Client

-To call a Nitro App (if in-memory, must be the same process, same app, registry, transport, etc)
+To call a Nitro App (if in-memory, must be the same process, same app, registry, network, etc)

 ```go
 var rsp Response